 As the largest professional organization in this interdisciplinary field, AJS has supported research, teaching, and scholarship in Jewish Studies since it was founded in 1969.
 Our publications, annual meetings, and other initiatives ensure that AJS leads the field, maintains professional standards, and supports our scholars and students in their work.
 Contributions to the AJS@50 Fund celebrate our accomplishments of our first fifty years and guarantee excellence for the next half-century.

-Sponsor travel grants to support presentations by scholars at AJS 49th Annual Conference, December 17 - 19, 2017 at the Marriott Marquis Washington, DC.
+Sponsor travel grants to support presentations by scholars at AJS 50th Annual Conference, December 16 - 18, 2018 at the Sheraton Boston.
 Travel grants may be subject specific, or open to all accepted presenters.
 Priority goes to scholars who receive little to no institutional support for conference travel.

 I choose to donate to the AJS because as the premier Jewish Studies professional organization, it serves the field in numerous and crucial ways. … For all scholars in Jewish Studies, whether they are at the senior level or just beginning their careers, the AJS is indispensable and I remain eternally grateful to it for all the good it does.

 — John M. Efron, Koret Professor of Jewish History, University of California-Berkeley

 At this stage in my career, AJS gives me the chance to discover young, talented scholars and the newest frontiers of research.
 I also have the privilege of paying it forward both figuratively and literally, by mentoring others as well as by contributing financially to help ensure AJS's future.

 — Dr. Shuly Rubin Schwartz, Irving Lehrman Research Associate Professor of American Jewish History, and Walter and Sarah Schlesinger Dean of Graduate and Undergraduate Studies, the Jewish Theological Seminary